Jc-alt logo

 We can track structure while iterating over an object ensuring it maintains some criteria

-Ex: Validate if a s tring containing brackets ()[] is properly balanced:
+Ex: Validate if a string containing brackets ()[] is properly balanced:

 def balancedParentheses(s: str) -> bool: